Angkor Borei District: History

-This ancient city was an important settlement of the Kingdom of Funan and may have been its capital.
-It may have been the Thinae, or Sinae Metropolis located by Claudius Ptolemy as the farthest known city to the east in his Geography.
+This city was a settlement of the Kingdom of Funan and may have been its capital.
+It may have been the Thinae, or Sinae Metropolis located by Claudius Ptolemy as the furthest known city to the east in his Geography.
 The site was first excavated in 1996 and was again excavated in 1999 as part of the Lower Mekong Archaeological Project.
 During the 1996 excavation, the University of Hawaii and the Royal University of Fine Arts initiated the excavation and focused on the sociopolitical complexity from 500 BC to 500 AD.
-This first excavation, however, was just preliminary research.
+This first excavation was preliminary research.
 The first objectives were: